Occupational Therapy for Cerebral Palsy Explained

 Occupational Therapy at Home

 Parents may also be able to make changes around the home to support their child’s development.
-For example, a therapist may recommend switching bedrooms, installing specialized equipment or using adaptive technology at home.
-Following the advice of a therapist can help increase a child’s success and improve their quality of life.
+For example, a therapist may recommend switching bedrooms, installing specialized equipment, or using adaptive technology at home.
+Following a therapist’s advice can help increase a child’s success and improve their quality of life.

 Financial Compensation for Occupational Therapy for Cerebral Palsy

-Occupational therapy for cerebral palsy can be expensive, but many families receive financial compensation to help pay for these costs.
-If your child has cerebral palsy due to a birth injury, you may be eligible to claim legal compensation to help cover these financial costs.
+Occupational therapy for cerebral palsy can be expensive, but some families may be able to access support.
+If your child has cerebral palsy due to medical mistakes at birth, you may be eligible for financial compensation to help cover treatment costs.

 Work with an attorney experienced in cerebral palsy cases to get the compensation you deserve.
-Contact Birth Injury Justice Center today at (800) 914-1562 to receive a free medical case review.
+Contact Birth Injury Justice Center today at (800) 914-1562 to get a free case review.